EDIT: the Welcome Bonus has just gone back to 50,000 Points from the increased offer of 60,000 Points, which is still one of the best deals in Canada.

 The brand new Marriott Bonvoy™ American Express® Card is one of our favourite cards in Canada and one that we believe every Canadian traveller who likes free hotel stays should have.
-You can get up to 15 free nights with the Welcome Bonus alone (if you maximize it, or anywhere from 1 to 10 free nights in other hotel categories).
-Yes, 15 free nights!
+You can get up to 12 free nights with the Welcome Bonus alone (if you maximize it, or anywhere from 1 to 10 free nights otherwise).
+Yes, 12 free nights!

 If you like free hotels, you should definitely get this card.
 Unlike the also newly-refreshed American Express Platinum Card that is a high-end metal card for frequent travelers only, I honestly do not see any reason for you not to get the Marriott Bonvoy American Express Card if you love to travel (and if you are financially responsible).

 It is one of the best cards in Canada, if not the best.
 Both Flytrippers cofounders have it (and we got our respective girlfriends to get one each too, for even more free nights).

 Marriott Bonvoy is the new name of the combined Marriott / SPG / Ritz-Carlton hotel chain’s loyalty program.
 Marriott is one of the world’s largest hotel chains, with 29 brands and 7,000+ properties in 130 countries.
 This is their co-branded card issued by AMEX.
 It is one of the very few hotel-affiliated credit cards in Canada, and by far the best in our opinion.

 The first reason is the Welcome Bonus: just by getting the card, you get 50,000 Marriott Bonvoy Points.
 We’ll tell you more about this in case you aren’t familiar with variable-value points or Travel Hacking, but this is a great offer (it had been 60,000 but that probably won’t be back for a while).
 It could give you up to 12 free nights if you maximize it (or even almost a free roundtrip flight if you prefer).